 top of page

 So if you’re looking for the short answer to the question "is Rabat is worth visiting?" my answer is “yes”!
-But if you want a little more information about what makes the Moroccan capital so special, then read on.
+But if you want a little more information about what makes the Moroccan capital so special, then this article is for you.

 If you're trying to decide between Rabat and Casablanca, this article is filled with information to help you choose.